trutzzi/store_frontend/README.md

 ## Available Scripts
 ## Important
 (!)
-In Backend API you need to config file located in (src/config.json) with database and location url/port for Back end API Rest from the project. https://github.com/trutzzi/store_backend
+In Backend API section project from 'https://github.com/trutzzi/store_backend' you need to configure file located in (src/datebase.json) and the file located in root folder index.js with datebase info and expire token (if was changed).
+(!) in Front end project section (this project) you need to configure 'config.json' file with location url+port ex:(//localhost:3000) for Backend  API project  and the token expire time (if you want to change it). https://github.com/trutzzi/store_backend
+(!)
+If you done all of the aboe  run 'npm install' then 'npm start'

 In the project directory, you can run: